tsy24/tp/docs/DeveloperGuide.md

    3. Remove the starting `{` character of the JSON file and save the file.

-   4. Launch the app by running `java -jar NurseyBook.jar` in the console. <br>
+   4. Launch the app by running `java -jar nurseybook.jar` in the console. <br>
       Expected: The GUI should pop up with no entries.
 The console should give warnings about incorrect data format (due to the removal of the `{` character at the start of the `nurseybook.json` file).

 --------------------------------------------------------------------------------------------------------------------